Shoulder pain is caused by one or a combination of these three main causes…

-- Sports that include constant overhead movements including: swimming, baseball and tennis.
+- Those who play sports that include constant overhead movements, such as swimming, baseball, and tennis

-- Occupations that require a lot of heavy lifting or repetitive movements.
+- Individuals whose jobs require a lot of heavy lifting or repetitive movements

-- Those who sit at a desk for extended periods of time and tend to have shoulders rounded forward
+- Those who sit at desks for extended periods and tend to have their shoulders rounded forward